|

 The interior of Armitage station is seen looking northeast on May 6, 1986.
 The station historic integrity remained high, with most original materials intact.
 The ticket agent's booth here is original, but was removed by the late 1990s.
 For a larger view, click here.
 (CTA Photo, Graham Garfield Collection) |

 The dual side platforms at Armitage are covered in the center by two peaked-roof canopies of steel support with a gently-curved bracket and intricate latticework, covered by a corrugated metal roofing.
 Originally, these covered about half the platform length, but the platforms were subsequently lengthened multiple times to allow longer trains to berth.
-Many sections of the original platform area still has original railing, which consisted of tubular railings and posts with panels of decorative, vaguely diamond shaped metalwork inside.
+Many sections of the original platform area still has original railing, which consisted of tubular railings and posts with panels of decorative, ogee patterned metalwork inside.
 The platform extensions have plain wooden railings.

 Under the initial Northwestern Elevated configuration, Armitage, whose platforms are on the outer tracks, was a local station, inaccessible by the expresses utilizing the inner tracks.
 After the State Street Subway opened in 1943 and the route configurations were overhauled in 1949, Armitage became a station on the Ravenswood Line, initially serving only "A" trains under the skip-stop express scheme, but eventually called at by all trains.